-The revision in the MEA valuation of the fixed assets as a result of the most up to date information Scottish Water has on its asset base.
-Valuations generally take place when Scottish Water prepares its business plan as part of the price review process..

-Current cost operating profit

-Calculated on a real terms basis at the pre tax, pre interest level.

-The impact of general inflation on the real value of net finance for the business.
+Investment plan adjustment The revision in the MEA valuation of the fixed assets as a result of the most up to date information Scottish Water has on its asset base.
+Valuations generally take place when Scottish Water prepares its business plan as part of the price review process.
+Current cost operating profit Calculated on a real terms basis at the pre tax, pre interest level.
+Financing adjustment The impact of general inflation on the real value of net finance for the business.
+Infrastructure assets Mainly underground systems of mains and sewers, impounding and pumped raw storage reservoirs, dams, sludge pipelines and sea outfalls.

-Infrastructure assets

-Mainly underground systems of mains and sewers, impounding and pumped raw storage reservoirs, dams, sludge pipelines and sea outfalls.
 Information about infrastructure assets is also to be regarded as an infrastructure asset.

-Infrastructure charge

-The initial charge for connecting premises to the water and sewerage system for domestic purposes

-Infrastructure renewals accrual/prepayment

-The cumulative difference between the infrastructure renewals charge and the actual infrastructure renewals expenditure.
+Infrastructure charge The initial charge for connecting premises to the water and sewerage system for domestic purposes Infrastructure renewals accrual/prepayment The cumulative difference between the infrastructure renewals charge and the actual infrastructure renewals expenditure.
 A prepayment indicates that more expenditure has been incurred than charged, whereas an accrual indicates that less expenditure has been incurred than charged.
 The accrual/prepayment is recorded in the balance sheet.

-Infrastructure renewals charge

-The annual accounting provision for expenditure on the renewal of infrastructure assets charged to the profit and loss account.
-It should reflect Scottish Water's assessment of its medium to long-term infrastructure renewals expenditure needs.
+Infrastructure renewals charge than charged.
+The accrual/prepayment is recorded in the renewals than charged.
+The accrual/prepayment is recorded in the balance sheet.The annual accounting provision for expenditure on the renewal of infrastructure assets charged to the profit and loss account.
+It should reflect Scottish Water's assessment of its medium to long-term infrastructure renewals

-Initial assets

-Those in place at 1 April 2006

-Modified real terms accounting

-Real terms accounting modified by the exclusion of unrealised gains and the inclusion of initial operational assets at their value to the business ignoring the impact of the regulatory regime and the extent of third party contributions.